lukasloetkolben/py_brother_ql_label_maker/README.md

 cd py_brother_ql_label_maker
 ```

-Launch PBQLLM using the recommended method:
+Launch PBQLLM by running:

 ``` bash
 ./pqllm
 ```

 If a Python 3 virtual environment doesn't exist, it will be automatically created.
-All necessary dependencies will be
-installed, and the program will start.
+All necessary dependencies will be installed, and the program will start!

+### Manual installation (Alternatively)
 Alternatively, you can install the dependencies globally by running:

 ``` bash